RakibulRanak/SlackBook/README.md

 - Type any message, include any attachments/links/media .
 Just make sure to add `#fbpost` keyword anywhere of your message to post on facebook group.

-- Send your message on slack in check it on facebook group !
+- Send your message on slack and check it on facebook group !

 ![](files/slackToFb.png)